tolauwae/phd-thesis/src/oop/oop.typ

 However, our formalisation illustrates and captures the essence of out-of-place debugging without many WebAssembly specifics---and so we argue, is more broadly applicable.

 Second, existing work fails to address possible state desynchronization between the remote and local device.
-Existing solutions typically limit internal state changes to the local debugging environment, making it difficult to debug essential operations like MQTT communication in Internet of Things (IoT) systems.
+Existing solutions typically limit internal state changes to the local debugging environment, making it difficult to debug essential operations like MQTT communication in Internet of Things systems.
 In our formalisation, we show how to handle stateful operations on non-transferable resources through limited synchronization of the state between the local and remote devices.

 #note[In the original publication @lauwaerts22:event-based-out-of-place-debugging, we used the terms _pull_ and _push_, here we use _request-driven_ and _event-driven_ instead.]